Severe Athlete’s Foot on the Foot & Heel [Causes & Best Treatment]

-- Sometimes a pumice stone can work well, but sometimes wiping it with a rag at the end of a long day will get rid of the large amount of the dry skin.
+- Sometimes a pumice stone can work well, but periodically wiping it with a rag at the end of a long day will eliminate a large amount of dry skin.

 Soak your feet in a tub:

-- This works great with Epsom salts, apple cider vinegar, or even Listerine.
+- This works excellent with Epsom salts, apple cider vinegar, or even Listerine.

-- All these are amazing treatments.
+- All these are excellent treatments.
 15 to 20 minutes should do it.

 Protect your feet when going to public areas:

-- We are waterproof sandals and shoes, especially when you visit showers and locker rooms.
+- Wear waterproof sandals and shoes, especially when you visit showers and locker rooms.